(Chapter added by Ordinance No. 188556, effective August 16, 2017.)

 J. Notwithstanding any other provision of this Code, any person violating this section is subject only to a civil penalty not to exceed $150 for each violation.
 Any person assessed a civil penalty under this Subsection may appeal the citation to the Code Hearings Officer in accordance with the provisions of Title 22 of this Code.

-A. No person shall ride or operate a skateboard on any brickwork, cobblestone or ornamental surface, table, chair, bench, fountain area, planter, or sculpture located in a pedestrian plaza.
+- A. No person shall ride or operate a skateboard on any table, chair, bench, fountain area, planter, or sculpture located in a pedestrian plaza.

 No person shall operate any remote-controlled internal combustion powered vehicle, or any remote-controlled electric or internal combustion powered watercraft or aircraft, in, on or over any pedestrian plaza, except in such places the Director may designate for such use.